sparkflows/sparkflows-docs/docs/tutorials/cdc/cdc-tutorials-dt-emp.rst

 CDC (Change Data Capture) Tutorials
 -------------------

-This tutorial will guide you on how to use Sparkflows CDC to capture changes in employee master data stored in an Postgres Database.
+This tutorial will guide you on how to use Sparkflows CDC to capture changes in employee master data stored in a Postgres Database.
 The **AutoIncrement node** in Sparkflows is utilized for tracking these changes.
 It is configured to track changes based on the new Date Column data (JOIN_DATE).

-This tutorial covers the steps for CDC setup, configuring the AutoIncrement node, creating the workflow, and merging the captured changes into a Delta file.
+This tutorial covers the steps for the following:

+* Setting up CDC

+* Configuring the AutoIncrement node

+* Creating the workflow

+* Merging the captured changes into a Delta file

 CDC Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^